EricFillion/happy-transformer/README.md

 ## Upcoming Version 4.0.0

-Version 4.0.0 is in the late stages of development!
+Version 4.0.0 is in the final stages of development.
-It's an entire rewrite the library with many new features.
+It's a complete rewrite of the library with many new features.
-It includes breaking changes, and so we recommend you set the version to <4.0.0 within your requirements.
+It includes breaking changes, and so we recommend you set the version to <4.0.0 in your requirements.

 ## Tasks